suusuzy/CEAM/README.md

                         help='Set this value to [eth, hotel, zara1, zara2, univ] for ETH-univ, ETH-hotel, UCY-zara01, UCY-zara02, UCY-univ')
 ```
 After you modify --test_set in code manually, you can simply click 'run' to train.

-### Acknowledgements
-This research includes computations using the computational cluster Katana (doi: https://doi.org/10.26190/669x-a286) supported by Research Technology Services at UNSW Sydney.

 ### Reference